sh41664/Third-Assignment-JavaRing/README.md

   - KnightArmor extends Armor - you can add more subclasses of Armor as a bonus
   - Sword extends Weapon - you can add more subclasses of Weapon as a bonus

-- There's a **Location** class which you should use to seed data at the start of the game.
-Every location has some enemies, a name and optionally some items dropped.
-You can move among locations and improve the gameplay!

 ### 3️⃣ Step 3: Implement Player & Monster Methods 🏹

 Each class should have the appropriate attributes and methods.